jo-asakura/less-mixins/README.md

 ## Getting started

-Collection requires [LESS](http://lesscss.org).
-Navigate to their documentation and get familiar with the project.
-Once you're ready to start coding, include LESS-Misins library and have fun.
+LESS-Mixins collection requires original [LESS](http://lesscss.org) library to work.
+Navigate to official documentation and get familiar with the language.
+Once you're ready to start coding, include LESS-Misins collection and have fun.

 1. Create a new LESS file (e.g., styles.less);
 2. Include LESS-Mixins via `@import "Mixins.less";`;